 In practical terms, the solution goes beyond simple data extraction.
 It is capable of:

-This hybrid approach combining extraction, interpretation and pre-allocation enables automation of high-value tasks while ensuring consistency in accounting entries.
+This approach illustrates the rise of OCR accounting, which goes beyond data capture to support full automation and contextual decision-making in finance workflows.
 It proves especially valuable in situations where standardized e-invoicing formats do not yet apply.

 By anticipating the need for detailed and context-aware data processing, Koncile demonstrates how OCR can become a true driver of accounting intelligence, complementing traditional e-invoicing systems.
 It offers a pragmatic way to leverage technology even amid regulatory transition.